 It was edible, but not a mistake I’d like to repeat!

-This flaky pastry is excellent in traditional pies, savory meat pies, and tarts.
+This flaky pastry pie crust recipe is excellent in traditional pies, savory meat pies, and tarts.
 If you’d like more traditional recipes, I have over 40 in my book Pioneering Today-Faith and Home the Old Fashioned Way.
 You can read the first chapter for free!

 Featured on Traditional Tuesdays link-up.
 Lot’s of posts on traditional cooking and how-to’s.